 Are you and the kids on the go a lot?
 Need an easy way to take their Lego collection along for the ride?
 This ingenious Lego traveling suitcase transforms a vintage metal case like this into the perfect solution.

 While you can’t fit a huge collection in this case, it’s ideal for keeping the little one occupied on train rides or in the car.
-You can even display their favorite figurines using a Super-Glued base plate (here) on the inside.
+You can even display their favorite figurines using a Super-Glued base plate like this on the inside.

 Here’s yet another take on the Lego play table idea, but this one is slightly different from the previous ones.
 Instead of just a flat surface with some under-counter storage, this table is designed to make playtime awesome.